dwave-examples/employee-scheduling/README.md

 Type the number of shifts and hit `Enter`.

-Once these values have been entered, the program will randomly generate employee preferences for the N shifts from most preferred (0) to least preferred (N).
+Once these values have been entered, the program will randomly generate employee preferences for the N shifts from most preferred (0) to least preferred (N-1).
 A DQM is constructed (see below for details) and the problem is run using `LeapHybridDQMSampler`.

 Once the problem has run, two images are created.
 First, `employee_schedule.png` illustrates the employee preference matrix alongside the schedule built.
 Second, `schedule_statistics.png` shows how many employees are scheduled for each shift, alongside a bar chart showing the employees' preferences for the shifts for which they have been scheduled.